&NOW 2021 Production Residency & Scholarship

-Factory Media Centre &NOW 2020 Production Residency & Scholarship Call for Submissions
+Call for Submissions – Factory Media Centre &NOW 2021 Production Residency & Scholarship

 Artists or artist teams working in digital or media art forms are encouraged to apply.
-Selection criteria will be based on project originality, its potential for artistic growth and the use and integration of FMC as a production location.
+Selection criteria will be based on project originality, and its potential for artistic growth.
 Selections will be made by FMC’s Programming Committee.

 - Emerging, mid-career or established artists (or artist teams)